 - Paper products

 As mentioned earlier, Flintkote sold off much of its business in the 1980s.
-The company is now mostly known today as a defendant in numerous asbestos-related lawsuits.
+The company is now mostly known today as a defendant in asbestos-related lawsuits.

 Additional Help and Resources for Asbestos Victims

 If you’ve been injured by asbestos, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.